Skip to content

 Requirements

-Prowler has been written in Python using the AWS SDK (Boto3) and Azure SDK.
+Prowler has been written in Python using the AWS SDK (Boto3), Azure SDK and GCP API Python Client.

 AWS